When we moved into our home, it overwhelmed me just how many curtain rods we needed for our windows.

 - Conduit Pipe cut to the sizes you need for your windows.
 I have bought this pipe from both Lowe’s and Home Depot and if I ask extra nicely, an associate will usually cut it for me in the store.

 I also purchased drapery clips.
-I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I was going to find some to paint, but then purchased these because they are already the right finish for the living room.
+I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I purchased these because they are already the right finish for the living room.

 How to Create DIY Conduit Curtain Rods with Glass Finials:

 The first step is to clean the rods and hardware.
-I just used clorox wipes, but if you want to really want to do it by the book, deglosser will work wonders on making paint permanently stick to the glossy base of the knobs.
-I think the prep is less important for this project because the rods won’t be touched regularly.
+Deglosser will work wonders on making paint permanently stick to the glossy base of the knobs.
+I didn’t stress too much about the prep because the rods won’t be touched regularly.

 Next, tape off the glass portion of the knobs, then spray paint everything.
 Turn the parts in between coats as needed until everything well coated.
 I let it dry 48 hours to make sure the paint is cured.